-CASA of the Pikes Peak Region provides distinct programs specifically designed to address the unique needs of abused and neglected children and those involved in high conflict custody disputes.
+CASA of the Pikes Peak Region provides four distinct programs specifically designed to address the unique needs of children who have been victims of abuse, neglect, domestic violence, or high conflict custody disputes.

-The Children and Families in Transition (C-FIT) program educates parents about the effects of divorce on children.
+- Children and Families in Transition (C-FIT) educates divorcing parents on the effects of divorce on children

-The Milton Foster Children’s Fund (MFCF) helps foster children where there are gaps in available funding and provides children with meaningful activities and critical services builds resiliency and self-esteem.
-The MFCF volunteer committee also oversees The Hanger, a store where foster teens are able to “shop” for donated clothes and accessories, free of charge.
+- The Milton Foster Children’s Fund (MFCF) helps foster children where there are gaps in available funding, and also oversees The Hanger, a store where foster teens can shop for donated clothes and accessories, free of charge.

 - The Supervised Exchange & Parenting Time program recruits volunteers to facilitate court-ordered parent child visits